 Fortunately, there are ways to improve gas mileage no matter where you’re driving, many of them reasonably simple.
 To help, here are seven money-saving ideas for better gas mileage and two busted myths.

 1. Reduce the Weight

 Get rid of excess weight in the vehicle by removing unnecessary items in the trunk and backseat to lower fuel consumption.
-Every 100 pounds added to a car boosts fuel consumption by 1% to 2%.
-So, if someone lugs around a set of golf clubs in a bag, this could add up to 35 pounds, according to GolfCartReport.com .
-Think carefully about what to remove, though.
-Taking out a toolbox and tools might reduce the weight being carried, but those items might be sorely missed in an emergency.
+Every 100 pounds added to a car boosts fuel consumption by 2%.
+Think carefully about what to remove.
+Maybe those golf clubs don’t have to perpetually stay in your trunk.
+Taking out a toolbox full of tools, however, might reduce the weight being carried, but those items might be sorely missed in an emergency.

 2. Watch Your Speed

 In general, the mileage a driver gets from a gallon of gas decreases pretty quickly when traveling more than 50 miles per hour, according to the U.S. Department of Energy (DOE).
+Lowering your speed by five to 10 mph can raise fuel efficiency by 7% to 14%.
+Why?
 Higher speeds decrease fuel economy because of two factors: air resistance and tire rolling resistance.
-Although drivers will usually need to drive more than 50 miles per hour on highways, using cruise control is a way to use less gas at higher speeds.
-This keeps the vehicle moving at a constant speed, which is beneficial because vehicles use the most fuel during acceleration.

 3. Keep Tires at Optimal Pressure

 The DOE reports that keeping your tire pressure in the sweet spot can enhance your gas mileage.
 If your tires are underinflated, you can lower gas mileage about 0.2% for every drop of 1 psi (pressure per square inch) in the pressure of the tires.
 Overall, proper inflation can boost your mileage by up to 3%, which can add up at the pump.